1islammahfuZ/docs/content/code-security/supply-chain-security/managing-vulnerabilities-in-your-projects-dependencies/about-dependabot-security-updates.md

----
-title: About Dependabot security updates
+Title: About Dependabot security updates
 intro: '{% data variables.product.prodname_dependabot %} can fix vulnerable dependencies for you by raising pull requests with security updates.'
 shortTitle: Dependabot security updates
 redirect_from: